 What we are doing to improve accessibility

-We have now identified a list of key service documents such as plans and strategies.
-Majority of these documents are PDFs have been designed using Adobe software or converted from a Word document.
-They are not fully accessible.
+We have identified a list of key older service documents such as plans and strategies.
+The majority of these documents are PDFs have been designed using Adobe software or converted from a Word document and older documents are not fully accessible.

 - look at creating HTML forms instead of document-based forms